-The Tests You Need for College: Learn About the ACT and the SAT
+The Tests You Need for College: ACT and SAT

 What entrance exams do you need to take to get into college?
 Applying to most colleges

 or universities, including Saint Louis University, requires taking either the SAT